Post

 <address> <length> <type> <payload ... > <CRC>

-The address, length, type and CRC and all one byte.
-The payload can range from 2 to 62 bytes to accommodate various message formats.
+The address, length, type, and CRC are each one byte (8 bits).
+The payload can range from $2$ to $62$ bytes to accommodate various message formats.
+Note that the length field excludes the address.
+Therefore, length is calculated as:

 AddressDevice Description